forewing/webrcon-server/README.md

 2. connect

-    Visit `127.0.0.1:8080/api/connect`, you will be 307 redired to steam game launching shortcut.
+    Visit `127.0.0.1:8080/api/connect`, you will be 307 redired to steam game launching shortcut if `public-addr` set to `steam://connect/SERVER_ADDRESS:PORT`.

 ## GUI